geastwood/evtjs/README.md

 #### Parameters

-- `publicKey`: a array or a single value which represents public keys you want to query
+- `publicKey`: an array or a single value which represents public keys you want to query

 #### Response

-The response is a array representing the list of domains created by public keys provided.
+The response is an array representing the list of domains created by public keys provided.
 Each domain is identified by the `name`.

 A example: